jamespatton-ops/blog-platform/README.md

 # Writing Portfolio

-A minimalist writing portfolio built with Next.js 14, Prisma, and NextAuth.
+A minimalist writing portfolio built with Next.js 14.
 Posts are written in Markdown and rendered to sanitized HTML on the server.
 A single owner can draft, publish, and theme the site using CSS variables.

 ## Prerequisites

 - Node.js 18+
-- SQLite (bundled with Node)

 ## Setup